Rule 5122-24-01 | Certification definitions.

 (33) "Outcomes" means the impact on the system or person served.

 (34) "Parent" means the parent(s) having legal custody or the custodian for a minor.

-(35) "Person with serious emotional disturbance" means a person less than eighteen years of age who meets criteria that is a combination of duration of impairment, intensity of impairment and diagnosis.
+(35) "Person with serious emotional disturbance" means a person less who is under twenty-one years of age who meets criteria that is a combination of duration of impairment, intensity of impairment and diagnosis.

 (ii) Marked to severe emotional/behavioral impairment;

 (iii) Impairment that seriously disrupts family or interpersonal relationships; and

 (iv) May require the services of other youth-serving systems (e.g., education, human services, juvenile court, health, intellectual disabilities, youth services, and others).

 (b) Marked-to-severe behavioral impairment is defined as impairment that is at or greater than the level implied by any of the following criteria in most social areas of functioning: